uonyx/kvr/README.md

 - GCC 4.2.1 and Clang 3.2 on Mac OS X

 ### Install
-Simply add the src/ directory to your project and include the header "kvr.h" to use
+Simply add the 'src/' directory to your project and include 'kvr.h' to use

 ### Sample Usage
 This simple example demonstrates common use cases